-Living with a Border Collie and Other Pets: Safety, Training, and Compatibility
+Living with a Border Collies and Other Pets: Safety, Training, and Compatibility

 A vibrant tri-panel collage of a black-and-white Border Collie in action: left panel shows the dog pawing at a wooden treat puzzle on a neutral floor; middle panel captures it mid-jump over blue agility hurdles on green grass; right panel depicts it sprinting happily toward a blurred figure in a lush outdoor field.